Imoinu: Lover

 Once goddess Imoinu fell in love with a man.
 The two became lovers.
 They swore to be husband and wife.
 One day, she visited his house in his absence.
 She discovered that he was already married to another woman.
 After knowing this, she sacrificed her love.
 She swore on not to see the man again.
 She never married to anyone.
 So, she remained as a virgin goddess.

 Worship

 Ancient worship

 Imoinu (Emoinu) is a hearth deity.
 She is annually worshipped on the 12th of the Meitei month of Wakching (December–January interface month).
-Despite this annual event, she is also worshipped everyday.
-The daily worship is a part of a Meitei ritual.
-It is done in every Meitei household with the offering of little cooked rice before eating.
+She is also worshipped daily, as part of a Meitei ritual.
+It is done in every Meitei household with the offering of a little cooked rice before eating.

 Modern worship

 Nowadays, there is little or no households with proper phunga lairu (traditional fire hearth).
 So, a modern fireplace is developed.
 Here, traditional rites and rituals are performed in honor of the goddess.

 There are a lot of changes in the way of worshipping Goddess Imoinu.
 However, the essence and the importance always remain the same as forever.